Cap-go/website/content/blog/how-to-send-specific-version-to-users.md

 const deviceId = await CapacitorUpdater.getDeviceId()
 ```
-Hide a button somewhere in your app, or show the button to only connected user with a `admin` role, for example.
+Hide a button somewhere in your app, or show the button to only connected users with a `admin` role, for example.

 Then Go to the Web app or native app Capgo, connect as app admin, select your app, click on the device list.

-Then put in the search bar the deviceID click on the one found and then click on the Channel link choose the `development`, ask your teammate to open the app again, wait 30 sec and open close again.
+Then put in the search bar the deviceID click on the one found and then click on the Channel link choose the `development`, ask your teammate to open the app again, wait 30 sec and open close.

 He should get your version.